Vyral/base-template/_posts/2018-12-07-no-lead-left-behind-what-does-it-mean.md

 enclosure:
 pullquote: >-
-  This all-too-common occurrence has motivated us to take up what my team and I call “No Lead Left Behind.”
+  This all-too-common occurrence has motivated us to take up what my team and I call 'No Lead Left Behind.'
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false